 While there are many forms of disordered eating and a spectrum of behaviors and symptoms, some terms that have received recognition in the media over the last few years include orthorexia, diabulimia, and drunkorexia.
 While none of these are “official” clinical diagnoses, they can and do wreak significant havoc on the lives of those who suffer from them, and can have devastating consequences, just like any other form of disordered eating.

-- involves an obsession with proper or “healthful” eating that can lead to intense fixation and compulsive behaviors.
+- Orthorexia involves an obsession with proper or “healthful” eating that can lead to intense fixation and compulsive behaviors.

 “Orthorexia is not a formal diagnosis, but can lead to severe impairment or health consequences,” Bohon says.
 “Indeed, many people may end up with a diagnosis of obsessive-compulsive disorder if the ‘pro-health’ behaviors end up meeting a level of obsessionality or compulsion that warrants the diagnosis.
 Or alternatively, the behaviors could rise to the level of anorexia nervosa where the ‘healthy eating’ has become severe food restriction of entire nutrients due to fear of fatness, resulting in malnutrition despite the supposed goal of achieving ‘health.’”
 While there are no clinical treatments developed specifically for orthorexia, the condition is often addressed with the same forms of psychotherapy and exposure therapy experts use to treat anorexia and/or obsessive-compulsive disorder.

-- typically occurs in individuals with type-1 diabetes, and involves purposefully restricting insulin in an effort to lose weight.
+- Diabulimia typically occurs in individuals with type-1 diabetes, and involves purposefully restricting insulin in an effort to lose weight.
 Some medical professionals call this “Eating Disorder-Diabetes Mellitus Type 1” (ED-DMT1), which is used to describe any form of disordered eating that co-occurs with type-1 diabetes.

 “Diabulimia is really a form of bulimia nervosa, but rather than the compensatory behavior of vomiting or laxative abuse as many think about in bulimia nervosa, people with diabulimia misuse their insulin to impact their weight and shape,” Bohon explains.
 “It requires particular close medical monitoring, by skilled physicians given the particular medical dangers involved.”

-- refers to a form of disordered eating in which individuals restrict their caloric intake and/or exercise excessively in an attempt to “mitigate” the calories from alcohol consumption.
+- Drunkorexia refers to a form of disordered eating in which individuals restrict their caloric intake and/or exercise excessively in an attempt to “mitigate” the calories from alcohol consumption.
 The affected individual may suffer from an eating disorder, substance use disorder, or both.
 Reducing food calories in favor of alcohol can have significant risks, including overconsumption of alcohol and a greater degree of intoxication, an increased risk of nutrient deficiencies, and other serious consequences associated with other forms of disordered eating.

 Regardless of whether an individual is formally diagnosed with an eating disorder defined by the DSM or is suffering from a more nuanced form of disordered thoughts and behaviors, the implications can be serious and even deadly.
 Reaching out for help, support, and treatment is essential to full recovery, no matter if the issue comes with a recognized label or not.
 If you're concerned about yourself or a loved one, talk to your doctor or schedule a consultation with our team.